wangjunicode/ScriptTemplateToolkit/README.md

 ### Edit
 - Create our own editor code, inherit from EditorWindow class to draw our editor UI, and use our editor to Edit/Save Unity script templates.
-- Define mark string, "#CREATETIME#" mark create time of script and "#COPYRIGHTTIME#" mark copyright time of code.
+- Define mark string, "#CREATEDATE#" mark create date of script and "#COPYRIGHTYEAR#" mark copyright year of code.
 - Create your style script templates.

 ### Create